 Another question raised is did Darkseid actually succumb to the Lasso of truth?
 To me he didn’t seem effected at all by it, and in the end pretty much shrugged it off with ease to pave the way for his exit.
 One thing is for sure and that is Superman definitely played his part in ending this Darkseid led invasion.
 I love how Superman’s fist are covered in blood.
 This is a great reminder that even though Superman is a beacon of hope, he is also one of the Leagues heaviest hitters and that often its his brute force and strength that the League rely on to end the biggest of threats.

-As this issue of DCeased moves on we get a fantastic exchange between Batman and the other heroes gathered as the team.
+As DCeased #1 moves on we get a fantastic exchange between Batman and the other heroes gathered as the team.
 This takes place with the reader as we simultaneously learn just what Darkseid was talking about when he said he has what he came for.
 These scenes really play on the classic ‘Tower of Babel’ Justice League story line.
 In that story the Justice League learns of Batman’s paranoia or according to Batman his “practicality” when it comes to contingencies.
 I love seeing Batman’s distrust even for the most altruistic of reasons rear its head.
 It keeps Batman at a distance from his teammates and I feel he likes it that way.
 The characters facial expressions in these scenes are absolutely perfect.
 Artist Trevor Hairsine captures Batman’s unflinching grimace perfectly.
 This is quintessential Batman.

 As the story develops, artist James Harren joins the fray alongside writer Tom Taylor as we are transported to Apocalypse where Darkseid and his minion Desaad bring about the despicable Anti-Life Equation into play.
 This whole sequence is harrowing not only for one of DC Comics most beloved heroes but for the reader too.
 The sheer level of torture and savagery our hero endures is captured gruesomely via incredible art by James Harren.
 However it isn’t only our hero that suffers, as the villain himself gets a taste of his own medicine.
 These pages are pure horror from start to finish with an explosive ending that really does raise questions once again, specifically regarding continuity of this title.
 I love how Jack Kirby’ influence can really be felt throughout these pages even down to Jack’ signature ‘Kirby Krackle’.

-As the issue of DCeased begins to wrap, the full extent of this altered Anti-life Equation being released upon earth and the DC Universe is felt instantaneously.
+As DCeased #1 begins to wrap, the full extent of this altered Anti-life Equation being released upon earth and the DC Universe is felt instantaneously.
 Now when I first saw this book being advertised and I received a rough outline of the premise, I automatically became very critical of it, regarding it as just a rehash of story-lines such as Batman Contagion and Justice League The Amazo Virus.
 However the inventive and contemporary way this ‘virus’ is being delivered is pure genius.
 The sheer look of horror on the face of ‘patient zero’ after being sent away from Apocalypse and finding himself back on Earth is truly heartbreaking.
 The characters pain radiates off of the page.
 This character truly has been through so much and for this to befall him is unbearable.

 The utter carnage being caused by the Anti-Life Equation is staggering, however the speed in which it is being spread is probably one of the issues biggest talking points.
 Social media and screen time is constantly debated and there are many positives and negatives on both sides of the argument.
 One thing is certain and that is societies rapid dependency on technology and social media.
 It is so fascinating to see it turned against us.

 This is a fantastic start to the DCeased series.
-The structure of the issue really reminds me of a pilot episode of a prestige format TV Show.
+The structure of DCeased #1 really reminds me of a pilot episode of a prestige format TV Show.
 The issue really did have a strong start, middle and end.
 When reading this first issue I got a lot of vibes from the 1973 George R. Romero movie ‘The Crazies’.
 Writer Tom Taylor really has created an immersive horror, survival story within the Superhero genre.
 It is going to be so fascinating to see how our heroes tackle a violent world essentially full of innocent people they can’t hurt.

 As a rule Im not a fan of multiple artists on a single issue but the artists that worked on this particular issue were fantastic.
 James Harren’s style doesn’t stylistically marry up to the style either Trevor Hairsine or Stefano Gaudiano, however I thought his art delivered the biggest punch for me.
 Harren’s art is definitely the most horror-esque and he captured Darkseid perfectly.
 Darkseid in this issue just looked fantastic, very similar to that of his creator Jack Kirby.

 As the Equation takes hold, the violence intensifies.
 The horror violence and gore is at time rather extreme and is effecting both civilians and heroes alike.
 I was rather surprised at how graphic the violence was in this issue.
 It gets very bloody and harrowing considering its being perpetrated by characters we know onto their loved ones.
-This is definitely a great opening issue and I seriously cannot wait a whole month for DCeased #2!
+DCeased #1 is definitely a great opening issue and I seriously cannot wait a whole month for DCeased #2!

 Bravo Tom Taylor, seriously.